ant-design/ant-design-pro-site/docs/layout.en-US.md

 type: Introduction
 ---

-Layout is the outermost structure for a project, ususaly consists of navigation, footer, sidebar, notification and content.
+Layout is the outermost structure for a project, usually consists of navigation, footer, sidebar, notification and content.
 There are also a lot of different layouts within a page.

 ---